Deep Safe Multi-Task Learning: Abstract

 \section{Abstract}

-In recent years, Multi-Task Learning (MTL) attracts much attention due to its good performance in many applications.
-However, many existing MTL models cannot guarantee that its performance is no worse than its single-task counterpart on each task.
-Though this phenomenon has been empirically observed by some works, little work aims to handle the resulting problem, which is formally defined as \textit{negative sharing} in this paper.
-To achieve \textit{safe multi-task learning} where no \textit{negative sharing} occurs, we propose a Safe Multi-Task Learning (SMTL) model, which consists of a public encoder shared by all the tasks, private encoders, gates, and private decoders.
-Specifically, each task has a private encoder, a gate, and a private decoder, where the gate is to learn how to combine the private encoder and public encoder for the downstream private decoder.
-To reduce the storage cost during the inference stage, a lite version of SMTL is proposed to allow the gate to choose either the public encoder or the corresponding private encoder.
-Moreover, we propose a variant of SMTL to place all the gates after decoders of all the tasks.
-Experiments on several benchmark datasets demonstrate the effectiveness of the proposed methods.
+In recent years, Multi-Task Learning (MTL) has attracted much attention due to its good performance in many applications.
+However, many existing MTL models cannot guarantee that their performance is no worse than their single-task counterparts on each task.
+Though some works have empirically observed this phenomenon, little work aims to handle the resulting problem.
+In this paper, we formally define this phenomenon as \textit{negative sharing} and define \textit{safe multi-task learning} where no \textit{negative sharing} occurs.
+To achieve \textit{safe multi-task learning}, we propose a Deep Safe Multi-Task Learning (DSMTL) model with two learning strategies: individual learning and joint learning.
+We theoretically study the safeness of both learning strategies in the DSMTL model to show that the proposed methods can achieve some versions of \textit{safe multi-task learning}.
+Moreover, to improve the scalability of the DSMTL model, we propose an extension, which automatically learns a compact architecture and empirically achieves \textit{safe multi-task learning}.
+Extensive experiments on benchmark datasets verify the safeness of the proposed methods.